pondermatic/kb-support/readme.txt

 * Make sure `$current_meta` array exists to avoid potential PHP notices
 * Remove all SLA related meta keys from DB as SLA's were not tracked until this version
+* Log the current KBS version number at the time each ticket was logged

 = 0.9.5 =